cholcombe973/autodock/README.md

     - A percentage of the cpu that the container is allowed to use.
 CPU shares (relative weight) is a number from 1-1024.
 102 shares would equal 10% of the total cpu.
 * -r, --ram
     - Memory limit (in megabytes)
-* -h, --hostname_scheme
+* -s, --hostname_scheme
     - A base hostname scheme to use for the containers.
 Ex: dlweb would produce containers with hostnames of dlweb001, dlweb002, etc.
+* -p, --port
+    - Add ports to map to the container. host-port:container-port.
+If the :is missing then host-port and container port are assumed to be identical
 * -d, --delete_formation
     - Delete a formation of containers all at once.
+* -v, --volume
+    - Create a bind mount. host-dir:container-dir:rw|ro.
+If "container-dir" is missing, then docker creates a new volume.

-I'm also thinking a second command to ensure the cluster is ok like:
+I'm also thinking of a second command to ensure the cluster is ok like:
 autodock -check_cluster
 this could be cron job'd to run every x minutes to check every container is up and running on their hosts or migrate them if needed.
 It's crude but it's a place to start.